Escape-Technologies/py-multiauth/docs/index.md

-- Location (`location`): The location where the token will be added..
+- Location (`param_location`): The location where the token will be added..
 The values that this parameter can take are:
   - `header`
   - `query`